VannySothea/Crop-Yield-Prediction-Using-Machine-Learning-on-Indian-Agricultural-Data/README.md

 ## 📘 Project Overview

-This project can significantly improve crop yield and farming efficiency, particularly in resource-constrained environments.
-It supports sustainable agricultural practices by recommending the best crops based on environmental and soil parameters, reducing input waste, and increasing food security.
+This project leverages machine learning to recommend the most suitable crop for a given set of soil and environmental conditions.
+The system promotes sustainable agriculture by enhancing crop yields, reducing input waste, and improving decision-making for farmers.
+It is particularly useful in regions where access to agronomic expertise and resources is limited.

 ---